rousef42/root-parent/README.md

 ```
 ## Contributing
 Project Symphony is a collection of services and libraries housed at [GitHub][github].

 Contribute code and make submissions at the relevant GitHub repository level.
 See [our documentation][contributing] for details on how to contribute.

 ## Community
-Reach out to us on the Slack [#symphony][slack] channel.
-Request an invite at [{code}Community][codecommunity].
+Reach out to us on the Slack [#symphony][slack] channel by requesting an invite at [{code}Community][codecommunity].

 You can also join [Google Groups][googlegroups] and start a discussion.